Leafwing-Studios/template-repo/docs/src/rfc/template.md

 ## Motivation

 Why are we doing this?
-What use cases does it support?
+What use cases does it support, which problems does it solve or what experience does it enable?

 ## User-facing explanation

-Explain the proposal as if it was already included and you were teaching it to another user.
+Explain the proposal as if it was already included and you were teaching it to a user or player.
 That generally means:

 - Introducing new named concepts.
 - Explaining the feature, ideally through simple examples of solutions to concrete problems.
 - Explaining how users should *think* about the feature, and how it should impact the way they use our code or game.
 It should explain the impact as concretely as possible.
-- If applicable, provide sample error messages, deprecation warnings, or migration guidance.
 - If applicable, explain how this feature compares to similar existing features, and in what situations the user would use each one.

+## \[Optional\] Game design analysis

+### Choices

+- What choices can players make?
+  - What impact will those choices have?
+  - Why would different players choose to make different choices?
+  - Why would the same player choose to make different choices?
+- What are the core tensions present in this design?

+### Feedback loops

+What feedback loops does this design create or build upon?

+### Tuning levers

+What values or elements of the design can we trivially change after the feature is built to alter power, feel or complexity?

+### Hooks

+- How can the rest of the game interact with this system?
+- How can this system interact with the rest of the game?

 ## Implementation strategy